Crown v. Stevens

 Crown v.
-Stevens is a 1936 British crime thriller film directed by Michael Powell.
-It was made as a quota quickie.
+Stevens is a 1936 British crime thriller film directed by Michael Powell, starring Beatrix Thomson and Patric Knowles and featuring Glennis Lorimer and Googie Withers.
+It was made as a "quota quickie", a film made to fulfill a legal requirement at the time that a certain percentage of films shown in British movie theatres be made in the U.K. by British personnel.

 Plot

-Ex-dancer Doris Stevens kills a moneylender who is pressing her for settlement of her debt and threatening to tell her respectable husband.
-Jansen, who also owes money, sees her there but does not report her.
-Later, Jansen finds out the woman is his employer's wife.
-He later accidentally intervenes when Doris attempts to also murder her dull and stingy husband.
+Ex-dancer Doris Stevens kills a moneylender who is pressing her for settlement of her debt and threatening to tell her respectable businessman husband.
+Chris Jensen, who also owes money (for a ring he gave to his fiancée, who ran off with it) sees her there but does not report her.
+After she leaves, he burns pages from the moneylender's ledger which listed his debt.
+Later, Jensen finds out the woman is his employer's wife.
+He later accidentally intervenes when Doris attempts to murder her dull and stingy husband.
+When her husband is saved from dying, she admits her guilt and is taken away by the police.